 library(mirai)

-# does not use dispatcher (suitable when all requests require similar compute)
+# more efficient not to use dispatcher if all requests are similar length

-daemons(4L, dispatcher = FALSE) # handles 4 requests simultaneously
+daemons(4L, dispatcher = "none") # handles 4 requests simultaneously

 pr() |>